Life on the Basking Ramps

 Turtle Ramps built by Villanova Students

-April 2024: VU Urban Ecology class conducted a restoration project of creating turtle basking sites to help support wildlife at the Discovery Center.
+April 2024: VU Urban Ecology class conducted a restoration project of creating a turtle basking site to help support wildlife near our boating ramp.
+See what life it supports during our future Canoe and Conservation programs.
 Read more here!